farhatamannaislam/Portfolio2/README.md

 The website includes:

-A detailed service selection with real-time pricing updates and discounts.
+* A detailed service selection with real-time pricing updates and discounts.

-An interactive calendar to check opening and closing dates.

-A seamless booking system for scheduling appointments.
+* A seamless booking system for scheduling appointments.

-Contact information and social media links for easy communication.
+* Contact information and social media links for easy communication.

 The live link is [here](https://farhatamannaislam.github.io/Portfolio2/)